ninewise/dissertation/introduction/chapter.md

 metagenomics data set can be transformed *in silico* to a metaproteomics data set.
 As metagenomics data sets are of much larger volume than metaproteomics data sets, the Unipept index is wrapped in a local command line tool to avoid the network bottlenecks of an online tool.
-Thus the Unipept Metagenomics Analysis Pipeline is born, as an experiment to perform a metagenomics biodiversity analysis by making a detour through a general purpose metaproteomics database.
+Thus the Unipept Metagenomics Analysis Pipeline, UMGAP for short, is born, as an experiment to perform a metagenomics biodiversity analysis by making a detour through a general purpose metaproteomics database.

+## Existing tools

+Of course, UMGAP is not the first tool for analyzing metagenomics samples.
+In fact, we will evaluate UMGAP by comparing its use, speed and results to several state-of-the-art metagenomic tools.
+There are called Kraken [@wood2014], Kaiju [@menzel] and CLARK [@ounit].

+...
+TODO

+To translate our DNA reads to amino acid sequences, we will be using an existing gene predictor called FragGeneScan [@rho]. ...

+## Structure of this dissertation

 In chapter \ref{chapter:umgap}, we describe the complete pipeline and evaluate it as an alternative method for metagenomics analysis.